HusseinBakri/Tanit-Keylogger/README.md

 ```
 --onefile means  pyinstaller will package all the python files into a single executable

-## How to package and run the excutable silently (without showing a terminal to the user)
+## How to package and run the excutable silently i.e. without showing a terminal/console to the user
 If you do not want the user to see a command prompt after the .exe is run.
 You can add another argument called
 --noconsole